krispykreme14/flask-idea-homesite/README.md

 # Welcome to our COVID information site.

 <h2>Website Overview:</h2>
 This website is a COVID 19 Website designed to make sure you can take appropriate precautitons to stay safe during this global pandemic.
 The home page contains a table which is the output of a RestAPI.
 This table provides some of the most important COVID stats in all 50 states.
+When you click on a state, it takes you to an individual state page that contains the COVID stats for that specific state.
 In the navigation bar, you can see that there are multiple pages.
 The map page is interactive and has additional covid stats rgarding each state but in a geographical view for a better understanding of the severity of covid in different states.
-There is also a big states dropdown, which highlights the information in some states.
-There is also a login page which requries an email and password.
-Those who create an account and log in get directed to a new page.
-This page is still being worked on and will be a covid risk assesment program.
-This requries the user to imput some details about themselves and the output will be the level of their COVID 19 risk.
+The different colors represent the varying number of cases in different states.
+There is also a surprise dropdown, which contains a link to a California page, and if you click on the California image, you will be directed to our easter egg.
+Another section is the sighnup section.
+Those who create an account and log in get directed to a new page, which contains the link to our COVID trivia quiz.
+This quiz, which utilizes Flask forms, tells the viewer how knowledgeable they are about covid precautitons.

 <h2>How to acces COVID information site:</h2>
 Link to website: http://p4donsabcd.cf/